cikasm/docs-website/pages/where-i-make-a-difference.md

 ## 5. Staying Ahead of Product Changes

-In the cloud industry, updates happen constantly.
 I set up processes to ensure documentation keeps up, so users aren’t left with outdated information when they need to understand a new feature or change.

 ## 6. Reducing Support Load